 And sometimes it feels right.

-But there are other times when it still breaks my heart that Polly is behind her peers.
+times when it still breaks my heart that Polly is behind her peers.

 I am OK with Down syndrome.